Murder of Ibolya Ryan: Murder

-Sheikh Saif described the crime as "a slap to every noble human value that the UAE cherishes- all of which are derived from the teachings of Islam and the genuine Arab heritage."
+Sheikh Saif described the crime as "a slap to every noble human value that the UAE cherishes—all of which are derived from the teachings of Islam and the genuine Arab heritage."
 He stressed that the UAE vigorously defends such civilized values both on its own soil and outside of its borders, and expressed his deep sorrow to witness such crimes in a country that is characterized by security and safety.

 Murderer

 There was a conflict in information about the real identity of the murderer.
-While international news coverage mentioned that the murderer was 38-year-old Yemeni-born UAE citizen Alaa al Hashemi, UAE based newspapers mentioned on 4 December that the murderer was not called Dalal al Hashemi.
+While international news coverage mentioned that the murderer was 38-year-old Yemeni-born UAE citizen Alaa al-Hashemi, UAE based newspapers mentioned on 4 December that the murderer was not called Dalal al Hashemi.
 A few months later, UAE based news coverages started to refer to the murderer as Alaa Bader Abdullah, also called Ala'a Badr Abdullah al-Hashemi.

-The woman was reported to have been executed in 2015.
+Al-Hashemi was convicted of the murder and also found guilty of sending money to al-Qaeda in Yemen and of publishing information aimed at harming the reputation of the Emirates, a seven-state federation that includes the commercial hub of Dubai.
+She was reported to have been executed in 2015.